Kuahoo/Kuahoo/README.md

 My name is Kaho Tran and I am currently pursuing a Master's in Computer Engineering at SDSU.

-- Current Interests:
-  - Web Development
-    - React
-    - Next.js
-    - PostgreSQL
-    - Docker
-  - Networks
-    - Sensors
-    - IoT
-    - Modeling

 <br/>

-- Cool stuff you should check out 😄:
+- Neat stuff you should check out:
   - **.dotFiles** - my [Kuahoo/dotFiles](https://github.com/Kuahoo/dotFiles/tree/main) to enhance my terminal/development environment
   - **Oh-My-Zsh** - will update your Bash Terminal into a beautifully themed one
   - **tmux** - a terminal multiplexer.
 This allows you to run multiple terminal sessions within one terminal.
-Pretty Neat!
   - **NeoVim** - an updated text-based editor based on Vim.
-  - **Vimium** - a browser plugin that allows for Vim-like commands on Firefox/Chrome
 <br/>

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=kuahoo&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark" alt="ovi" />